 At Frome Valley First School, our school behaviour policy is based on the principle that every member of the school community has a right to feel valued and respected and that each person is treated fairly.
 We are a caring community whose values are built on mutual trust and respect for all.
-The school's behaviour policy is therefore designed to make sure all our children are happy and secure in a learning environment that promotes good behaviour.
+The school's behaviour policy is therefore designed to make sure all our children are happy and secure in a learning environment that promotes good behaviour, whilst supporting a child's emotional wellbeing.